ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 Aligning Heliostats
 --------------------
-Before we can start raytracing, we need to align the heliostats.
+Before we can start ray tracing, we need to align the heliostats.
 In the current scenario, our heliostats are initialized pointing straight up at the sky.
 Unfortunately, this orientation is not very useful for reflecting sunlight from the sun onto the receiver that is located in the south (see aim point above).